Analyzing AmpliTech Group (AMPG) and Its Peers

 |-$12.63 million

-AmpliTech Group’s competitors have higher revenue, but lower earnings than AmpliTech Group.
-AmpliTech Group is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+AmpliTech Group’s rivals have higher revenue, but lower earnings than AmpliTech Group.
+AmpliTech Group is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-This table compares AmpliTech Group and its competitors’ net margins, return on equity and return on assets.

 Summary

-AmpliTech Group beats its competitors on 6 of the 10 factors compared.
+AmpliTech Group beats its rivals on 6 of the 10 factors compared.

 About AmpliTech Group